-All of those things may be TRUE - but it’s certainly not the whole picture in some cases, and it often is done to try and dance around some very serious employement issues.
+You may have heard many of these things - but it’s certainly not the whole picture in some cases.
+These things are often done to try and dance around some very serious employement issues.
 Your employer and you have some legal stuff to contend with.
 Just because you are working in exchange for something, like lessons or a stall, instead of a paycheck, does not mean you are not an employee…

 I posed this prickly question to Jenn McCabe, an equine lawyer and horsewoman, not to mention former Pony Clubber and event rider!
 And this is how it could play out……

 Ah, the confusion of who should be categorized as an employee, and who should be categorized as an independent contractor… we meet this issue again, but in a different light!
 This confusion is an unfortunate reality of the horse industry, where employees are very often wrongly categorized as independent contractors.

 An employee is a worker that reports to someone above him, is directed by someone else, and works for that someone on a consistent schedule (i.e. Tuesday-Saturday).
 Sounds like the life of a working student, doesn’t it?
 In contrast, an independent contractor truly works for himself, running his own business and working for several different clients.
 For instance, the farrier that comes out to your farm every few weeks is an example of a typical independent contractor in the industry – but not the working student, who is working under his mentor’s direction.

 The critical factor in determining employment status is whether the employer had the right to control the manner and means of the work being performed.
 It does not matter if the worker is merely working for a trade of services.
 If so, courts (and the IRS…) have consistently held that the so-called “independent contractor” is actually an employee.